 Now here is what it looked like after.
 WOW!

-the excess water off of it.
+After haulin' in all that kale, all I had to do was shake it off to get the excess water off of it.
 Fortunately, there was so much rain yesterday that there was no need to wash it (actually, there rarely is any need to wash any of my home grown produce).
 I use something called Thalassa Mix from a place called Grow Greens and it has something like 92 nutrients in it.
 All my life I've thought that I had a "brown thumb", but now I think that thought I killed the plants with some kind of bad juju, when it was really just me not knowing that I should fertilize the holy living heck out of the soil before I started.
 I'm not affiliated with this company Grow Greens in any way, but I gotta tell you, whether you are growing something in the ground or hydroponically, this Thalassa Mix is THE way to go.
 Transplanted babies don't go into shock, harvests are 3 times more bountiful (in my experience), and the plants are so strong that they naturally keep pests off themselves.

 No comments: